Diethood » Recipes » Dinner Recipes » Beef Recipes » Rosemary Garlic Roast Beef Recipe

 • Insert an ovenproof meat thermometer into the center of the roast.
 This will ensure a perfectly cooked roast.

 • Cook.
-Place everything in the oven and cook for 15 minutes.
+Place in the preheated oven and roast for 15 minutes.

 What is the Done Temp for Roast Beef?

 You want to take that roast out of the oven when it reaches a temperature between 130˚F and 145˚F, depending on your desired doneness.
-I like some pink in the center, but my husband doesn’t, so I took mine out at around 138˚F (happy medium? 🙄) and let it rest for 20 minutes before cutting.
-Meat continues to cook while it rests and internal temperature will rise 5˚F in the meantime.
+I like some pink in the center, but my husband doesn’t, so I took mine out at around 138˚F (happy medium?) and let it rest for 20 minutes before cutting.
+Meat continues to cook while it rests, and the internal temperature will rise 5˚F in the meantime.

 Want to know how to cook roast beef without drying it out?
-The secret to tender, juicy, fall-apart roast beef is the resting time.
-After you remove the cooked roast beef from the oven, let it rest for 20-30 minutes.
-During this time the meat will absorb some of the juices, which will make the meat super tender.
-By contrast, if you carve your meat immediately then all the juices will drain out of the roast beef.
+The secret to tender, juicy, fall-apart roast beef is pulling the meat from the oven when its internal temperature registers between 130˚F and 140˚F. The second secret is resting time.
+After removing the roast beef from the oven, let it rest for 20 to 30 minutes.
+During this time, the meat will absorb some of the juices, which will make the meat super tender.
+By contrast, if you carve your meat immediately, all the juices will drain out of the roast beef.

 How Long Does it Take to Cook Roast Beef?